Iamhere345/Fastr-Core/README.md

 # Fastr

+This repo is a work in progress. i am still importing some of the scripts over to github

 if you would like to download fastr, either download the model included in this repo or download it from roblox

 this file was written to teach you how to use fastr.